OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 :::tip

-For an easy path to standing up a local Airflow instance, see: [Quick Start](https://airflow.apache.org/docs/apache-airflow/2.10.3/start.html).
+For an easy path to installing and running Airflow locally for development purposes, see: [Quick Start](https://airflow.apache.org/docs/apache-airflow/2.10.3/start.html).

 :::